fitzss/Drooid/6M_uPFATED_BOM_WITHAI_TO_3D.md

-All layers—AI design, printing, compute, power, compliance—live under one roof.
+All layers (AI design, printing, compute, power, compliance) live under one roof.

 **Remove any layer and the loop stalls.**

 ---